ahmecse/Internet-Banking-Website/README.md

-This GitHub README provides an overview of an Internet Banking Website project.
-Here are some key points mentioned in the README:

 1. Objective: The project aims to develop a robust and effective web-based online banking system that allows users to have complete control over their banking demands through a simple and user-friendly interface.

 2. Technologies Used: